vaadin/vaadin-select/README.md

 - `vaadin-select.js`

-## Running demos and tests in a browser
+## Running API docs and tests in a browser

 1. Fork the `vaadin-select` repository and clone it locally.